Admission of Transfer Students

 The Transfer of Credit policy in the Academic Policies and Procedures section of the catalog governs courses accepted in transfer.
 Equivalencies for courses taken at a New Jersey community college are listed at http://www.njtransfer.org.
 Refer to Table II-C for General Education courses accepted in transfer.
 In accordance with N.J.
 Revised Statute 18A:62-46.1, students who transfer credit from a New Jersey community college but have not earned an associate degree may earn an associate degree from their former community college after enrolling at Georgian Court through a process known as reverse transfer (see the Reverse Transfer section of the Academic Policies and Procedures part of the catalog, under the Transfer of Credit section).

-For transfer students who, prior to enrolling at Georgian Court, earn an associate degree from a New Jersey community college with a cumulative G.P.A. of at least 2.0, Georgian Court’s Block Transfer Policy applies:
+For transfer students who, prior to enrolling at Georgian Court, earn an associate degree from an institution accredited by one of the accreditors previously designated as "regional" accreditors (e.g., Middle States Commission on Higher Education) with a cumulative G.P.A. of at least 2.0, Georgian Court’s Block Transfer Policy applies:

-1. Transcripts are evaluated such that the community college general education program credits will be transferred in full to satisfy a minimum of 33 (A.A.), 30 (A.S), 20 (other associate degree) credits of the GCU General Education Requirements.
+1. Transcripts are evaluated such that the associate degree general education program credits will be transferred in full toward meeting GCU's General Education Requirements.

 2. Only courses in which a grade of C or higher has been achieved are eligible for transfer.

-3. Courses transferred as part of the community college’s general education program that have GCU General Education equivalents will be transferred as those equivalent courses.
-Other general education courses required by the community college will be transferred as General Education electives.
+3. Courses transferred as part of the associate degree’s general education program that have GCU General Education equivalents will be transferred as those equivalent courses.
+Other general education courses required for the associate degree will be transferred as General Education electives.

 4. Fulfilling the GCU Writing Requirement: Block transfer students who have GCU transfer credit for the equivalent of EN111 Academic Writing and Research I and a second qualifying college composition course above the EN111 Academic Writing and Research I level at the time they enter GCU will fulfill the GCU Writing Requirement.